 You are welcome to take notes and/or photographs of any of our materials while you are in our Research Room.

-We are constantly digitizing different collections of archival material, based on historical importance and preservation concerns.
-All of our unclassified, digitized material can be found through the Search Engine.
+We are constantly digitizing archival material, based on historical importance and preservation concerns.
+All of our declassified, digitized material can be found through the Search Engine.

 When we digitize documents they are typically scanned at a resolution of 300 ppi and 1-bit depth colour mode, and saved as a text-searchable PDF file.

 - scanned to a resolution of 300 to 600 ppi and a bit-depth of 8-bit for greyscale images and 24-bit for colour images and saved as either JPEG or TIFF.

-Unless otherwise noted, there is no restriction on the publication of documents, images and/or quotations from archival material held at the UN Archives.
+Unless otherwise noted, there is no restriction on the publication of documents, images and/or quotations from archival material held at the United Nations Archives.
 This includes publication of thesis, books, websites, films, etc.